• Skip to primary navigation

 According to Collins, the word “rebirth” is defined as a “revival or renaissance” and “a change that leads to a new period of growth and improvement.”
 The epitome of rebirth occurs in our hearts, minds, and spirits when we surrender our lives to God and are born again.
 This is the ultimate transformation that revives us from death to life.

 The Israelites lived in Egypt for four hundred years, struggling under the weight of slavery.
 God heard their cries and had a plan to set them free.
-On the night of Passover, each household was instructed to sacrifice a lamb and mark their doorposts with its blood.
-This act of obedience was not merely ritual—it was a declaration of faith.
+On the night of Passover, each Israelite household was asked to sacrifice a lamb and mark their doorposts with its blood.
+This act was a declaration of faith.
+When the angel of death passed through Egypt, those households marked by the blood did not lose their firstborn child.
+Israel was being set free!
+By morning, they were no longer slaves but a people set apart, stepping into a new identity and a new future.

 This moment foreshadows the rebirth offered through Christ.